Russ Harvey Consulting - Computer and Internet Services

 Site History

-OS/2 Warp 3 provided me with a leading edge operating system that included the tools to get onto the Internet for less than the $150 it cost for Internet software for Windows 3.1.
+In November, 1994 OS/2 Warp 3 provided me with a leading edge operating system that included the tools to get onto the Internet for less than the $150 it cost to purchase the software necessary for Windows 3.1 to access the Internet.
+OS/2 included a 32-bit Lotus software suite but I could still run most 16-bit Windows 3.1 programs.

 My “Start Page”

-Initially, there was no complete listing except on a separate “Start Page” maintained for myself and clients.
-Links were not intended for public use.
+I first created a series of related pages on topics that would help my clients understand concepts like proper email address etiquette.
+Initially, there was no complete listing except on a separate “Start Page” maintained only for myself and my clients.
+That page was not intended for public use.

 This Start Page was hosted on my clients' computers — updated via floppy disk when I was onsite or by downloading the “update” from the website via dial-up.